 We nurture meaningful relationships between children and young people with experience of the care system, and the adults and organisations who play a part in their lives.
 We place creativity at the heart of this process.
-We deliver creative programmes, develop partnerships between local authorities and arts organisations, and conduct research into the impact of creative interventions for looked after children.
+We deliver creative programmes, develop partnerships between local authorities and arts organisations, and conduct research into the impact of creative interventions for care experienced children and young people.

 In his blog, When the storm blows there are those who build shelters, and others who build wind turbines, Thure Johansen, explores the grey area between the artist pedagogy tradition and the dynamic nature of social pedagogy, and how this has been an exciting and reaffirming personal and professional journey for him.